 We’ve reviewed the science and ranked the ten best saffron supplements on the market.

-Life Extension Optimized Saffron is the best pure saffron supplement out there thanks to its standardized dose, strong reputation, and purity of the saffron used in manufacturing.
+Life Extension Optimized Saffron is one of the best pure saffron supplements out there thanks to its standardized dose, strong reputation, and purity of the saffron used in manufacturing.

 It’s standardized to contain 0.3% safranal per vegetarian-friendly capsule, which contains 88.25 mg of saffron extract total.